ypsu/experiments/focusreach/readme.md

 ![measuring the focus reach](measure.jpg)

-then i put that into the data file. it's a semicolon separated list separated list of tokens. the columns are the following:
+then i put that into a data file. it's a space separated list separated list of tokens, followed by an optional freeform comment. the columns are the following:

 ```
-datetime; central; left; right; tags; comment
+mmdd hhmm central left right flags comment
 ```

-central, left, right are distances in millimeters. that's how far i see without glasses. tags are comma separated words. they describe either the environment of the measurement, or the activity i did before the measurement. environmental tags:
+mmdd hhmm is the time (the year number is in the filename). central, left, right are distances in millimeters. that's how far i see without glasses. flags is a list of characters. each character describes either the environment of the measurement, or the activity i did before the measurement. environmental flags:

-- bright: indoors but with lots of natural light.
+- b as in bright: indoors but with lots of natural light.
-- sunglight: directly under the sun.
+- u as in sunglight: directly under the sun.
-- lit: in an artificially lit room.
+- l as in lit: in an artificially lit room.
-- tired: felt tired as i was doing the measurement.
+- t as in tired tired: felt tired as i was doing the measurement.
-- dry: my eyes felt very dry just before or during the measurement.
+- y as in dry: my eyes felt very dry just before or during the measurement.

 activity tags:

-- sleep: right after some sleep or nap.
+- s as in sleep: right after some sleep or nap.
-- nearwork: right after some near work without glasses (reading or writing).
-- glassfree: walked around without glasses, almost blindly.
+- n as in no glasses: used no glasses at all.
-- reduced: used reduced glasses with the computer.
+- r as in reduced: used reduced glasses.
-- distance: i wore my distance glasses.
+- d as in distance: i wore my distance glasses.
-- exercise: i did some eye exercises.
+- e as in exercise: i did some eye exercises.
-- outdoor: i was outside.
+- o as in outdoor: i was outside.
-- work: i worked on computer.
+- w as in work: i did closeup work (e.g. computer, reading, writing).

-not sure if i'll ever use those tags for anything, but there's no harm in collecting them.
+not sure if i'll ever analyze those flags, but there's no harm in collecting them.

 here is my progress over time: